hutaba-dev/Seismic-bot-multi/README.md

 # Seismic Auto Bot - Airdrop Insiders
+# Forked by hutaba for multi wallets

 A Node.js tool for deploying ERC-20 compatible tokens on the Seismic devnet and automating token transfers to random addresses for testing and airdrop simulations.